MacIver-Lab/Ergodic-Information-Harvesting/README.md

-# Code and data to reproduce results from "Ergodic information harvesting as a behavioral strategy for complex environments" by Chen Chen, Todd D. Murphey, and Malcolm A. MacIver, Northwestern University, Evanston IL, USA
+# Code and data to reproduce results from "Sense organ control in moths to moles is a gamble on information through motion" by Chen Chen, Todd D. Murphey, and Malcolm A. MacIver, Northwestern University, Evanston IL, USA

 # Ergodic Information Harvesting (EIH) Video & Tutorial
 For a prior publication (["Ergodic Exploration of Distributed Information"](https://nxr.northwestern.edu/sites/default/files/publications/Mill16a_ergodic_control_distributed_info.pdf), Miller et al., IEEE Trans.
 Robotics, 2016) we made a video that goes through key steps of the EIH algorithm.
 For the ergodic harvesting study, we've also developed an interactive tutorial to cover some of the concepts.
-- Video of how EIH works (Two differences from study: 1.
+- Video of how EIH works (Two differences from ["Ergodic Exploration of Distributed Information"](https://nxr.northwestern.edu/sites/default/files/publications/Mill16a_ergodic_control_distributed_info.pdf): 1.
 Object to be found is not moving; 2.
 Uses Fisher Information instead of entropy.)
-[Click here to watch the video on YouTube](https://youtu.be/QZ9fGYmJ0G0)
+[Click here to watch the video on YouTube](https://youtu.be/eF6J-YmPdIA)
 - Interactive Jupyter notebook tutorial [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/MacIver-Lab/Ergodic-Information-Harvesting/master?filepath=Tutorial%2FErgodic_Information_Harvesting_Tutorial.ipynb)